DUE TO HIGH DEMAND, THESE TEACUPS ARE TEMPORARILY SOLD OUT

-Nowadays, there are but a few artists who are trying to revive the original Jian tea cup making in China.
+Nowadays, but a few artists are trying to revive the original Jian tea cup making in China.

 One such pottery artist is Chan Hoi Kong (Brian).
 Kong was born in Hong Kong.
-Under the influence of his grandfather, from a young age, he has been into a wide range of Chinese art and pottery.
+Under the influence of his grandfather, he has been into a wide range of Chinese art and pottery from a young age.
 Kong stayed in the Wuyi Mountains for 9 months studying the special iron-rich clay exclusive to the area.

 After acquiring techniques from many old craftsmen and hundreds of experiments later, Kong developed his three signature patterns using the un-altered traditional minerals and forming contemporary-looking Jian tea wares.